 It is essential to choose PPE that is specific to the hazard and type of work to be performed.
 PPE must be compatible with chemical hazards, provide proper dexterity, limit eyesight interference, fit properly, and be comfortable.
 If these factors are not considered, the likelihood of consistent PPE use is diminished.

-Some types of PPE (i.e. respirators) require a medical exam and fit test prior to use.
+Some types of PPE (i.e. respirators) require a medical exam and fit test before use.
 Please refer to the Respiratory Protection section for further information.

 Lab Coats